mmfrenkel/cs6111-project3/README.md

 years (2018-2021).
 This dataset is updated automatically on a daily basis by the Department of Health and Mental Hygiene (DOHMH).

-Note that while we decided to run our association rules program with this dataset, our program was written generically enough to handle any cleaned dataset in .csv format with comma-separated values.
+The final, cleaned dataset that we used to generate association rules as part of this project can be found in `./project/data/restaurant_data_lim.csv`.
+Note that while we decided to use this specifc dataset, this program is written generically enough to handle any cleaned dataset in .csv format with comma-separated values.

 ## II.
 Design & Structure

 ### i.
 Data Set and Cleaning

-The final dataset that we used to generate association rules as part of this project can be found in `./project/data/restaurant_data_lim.csv`.
+Because the dataset selected represents "real world" data, we performed a series of cleaning steps on the data downloaded directly from the NYC Open Data Site before attempting to extract association rules.

-Because the dataset selected represents "real world" data, we performed a series of cleaning steps on the downloaded data before attempting to extract association rules.
-The following list represents the steps, in order, that we took in cleaning the dataset, with an explanation:
+The following list represents the steps, in order, that we took in cleaning the dataset:
-1. Remove any rows that do not contain a valid borough.
-We know there are only five valid boroughs in NYC (Staten Island, Manhattan, Queens, Brooklyn, Bronx), so every entry must contain one of this enumerated list of locations.
+1. Remove any rows that do not contain a valid borough: We know there are only five valid boroughs in NYC (Staten Island, Manhattan, Queens, Brooklyn, Bronx), so every entry must contain one of this enumerated list of locations.
-2. Remove rows that are from inspections prior to 2018.
-The original dataset pulled from the NYC Open Data website contained 395K rows, far more than we needed for this analysis; hence, we narrowed the dataset to this date range.
+2. Remove rows that are from inspections prior to 2018: The original dataset pulled from the NYC Open Data website contained 395K rows, far more than we needed for this analysis; hence, we narrowed the dataset to this date range.
 This cleaning step included the removal of rows with inspection dates of 1/1/1900, which represent the "dummy" value for new restaurants that have not yet received an inspection, but which are still included in the  dataset.
-3. Because the dataset includes a number of columns with numeric values, we decided to "bucket" the values into several numeric ranges.
-However, later analysis showed that this data was neither interesting nor helpful, so we removed our bucketed columns in the final, cleaned dataset.
+3. Bucket values: Because the dataset includes a number of columns with numeric values, we decided to "bucket" the values into several numeric ranges.
+However, later analysis showed that this data was neither interesting nor helpful, so we ended up removing our bucketed columns in the final, cleaned dataset.
-4. In order to make the extracted results more readable and clear, we decided to append the column name to data entry.
-For example, we append "Inspection Date" to entries in the `INSPECTION_DATE` column to facilitate analysis of the final association rules (i.e., we understand that 2018 is a date, not any other numeric value.
-We did the same "data massaging" for other columns that were not entirely clear, including merging violation code with violation description to create the final `VIOLATION_DESCRIPTION` column in the dataset.
+4. Append Column Names: In order to make the extracted results more readable and clear, we decided to append the column name to data entry.
+For example, we append "Inspection Date: " to entries in the `INSPECTION_DATE` column to facilitate analysis of the final association rules (i.e., so that we understand that 2018 is a date, not any other numeric value).
+We did the same "data labeling" exercise for other columns that were not entirely clear, including merging violation code with violation description to create the final `VIOLATION_DESCRIPTION` column in the dataset.
-5. Remove columns that contain duplicate information/identifiers.
-The original dataset was not fully normalized; for example, the dataset included a unique DOHMH identifier for the restaurant as well as the restaurant's name.
+5. Remove columns that contain duplicate information/identifiers: The original dataset was not fully normalized; for example, the dataset included a unique DOHMH identifier for the restaurant as well as the restaurant's name.
 If we ran the association rules program on this data, we would almost certainly get the uninteresting result that a restaurant's DOHMH identifier implies the restaurant name.
  The same is true for the violation code/description and zipcode/borough.
 Hence, we decided to remove columns that did not provide any new information.
-6. Finally, we removed any columns that contained information that was either (a) incomplete or (b) did not contain a diverse set of information.
+6. Remove unhelpful columns: We removed any columns that contained information that was either (a) incomplete or (b) did not contain a diverse set of information.
 For example, the `GRADE` column of the original dataset was incomplete; since we were more interested in the relationship between borough/restaurant/cuisine and violations, and not in the final grade, we were comfortable removing this column.
 As another example,